morungos/morungos.github.io/_posts/2015-08-31-comparing-xlsx-modules.md

 layout: post
 title: Comparison of XLSX modules for Perl
 author: Stuart
+tagline: |-
+  Some experiences mapping out which of the many possible Perl modules for Excel are best.
 ---

 Excel is still one of the most common tools in science, so I'm routinely working